12 rules of etiquette for golf.

 3) Replace or Fill Divots

 When you take divots on the tee box or fairway, you should either retrieve and replace the divot or fill the divot with sand/mix.
+Sand-filled bottles are available near gather first tee.

 Generally, either of these options is fine unless the course favours one option over the other.